fabiomux/kde-servicemenus/scan_with_clamav/README.md

 # Scan with ClamAV

-KDE service menu available under the Dolphin contextual menu, which adds the ability to scan to current folder, selected folder or file with ClamAV, using:
+KDE service menu available under the Dolphin contextual menu, which adds the ability to scan for the current or the selected folder, or a selected file with ClamAV, using Yakuake or Konsole to output the results.

+It is a derived work of the *Open Konsole Here* and *Open Yakuake Here* service menus and provides similar abilities in the windows opening, in particular the results can be seen in the following:
-- Yakuake
+- Yakuake new session or current session;
+- Konsole first instance, new session, or current session;
-- Konsole
+- Konsole last instance, new session, or current session.

 ## Install